Transport in New Zealand

-Transport in New Zealand, with its mountainous topography and a relatively small population mostly located near its long coastline, has always faced many challenges.
-Before Europeans arrived, Māori either walked or used watercraft on rivers or along the coasts.
-Later on, European shipping and railways revolutionised the way of transporting goods and people, before being themselves overtaken by road and air, which are nowadays the dominant forms of transport.
-However, bulk freight still continues to be transported by coastal shipping and by rail transport, and there are attempts to (re)introduce public transport as a major transport mode in the larger population centres.
+Transport in New Zealand consists of a variety of roads, sailing, buses, ferries, and railways, both light and heavy.
+Before Europeans arrived, Māori either walked or used watercraft on rivers and along the coasts.
+European shipping and railways revolutionised the transport of goods and people, before themselves being overtaken by road and air transport, which are now the dominant forms.
+Bulk freight still continues to be transported by coastal shipping and by rail, and there are attempts to (re)introduce public transport as a major transport mode in the larger population centres.

-Historically very car-dependent, transport funding in New Zealand is still heavily dominated by money for road projects–in 2010 the government proposed to spend $21 billion on roading infrastructure after 2012, yet only $0.7 billion on other transport projects (public transport, walking and cycling).
+Historically very car-dependent, transport funding in New Zealand is still heavily dominated by money for road projects – in 2010 the government proposed to spend $21 billion on roading infrastructure after 2012, yet only $0.7 billion on other transport projects (public transport, walking and cycling).
 This was criticised by opponents as irresponsible, in light of increasing fuel prices and congestion.
-Public transport is primarily a local government responsibility whereas state highways are the responsibility of central government.
+Public transport is primarily a local government responsibility, while state highways are the responsibility of central government.

 Road transport

 The state highway network is the principal road infrastructure connecting New Zealand urban centres.
-It is administered by the NZ Transport Agency.
+It is administered by the NZ Transport Agency Waka Kotahi.
 The majority of smaller or urban roads are managed by city or district councils, although some fall under the control of other authorities, such as the New Zealand Department of Conservation or port and airport authorities.

 New Zealand has left-hand traffic on its roads.